ES-1085/project-mdr-intertidal/README.md

 graphics go in your presentation, this space is for a brief summary of your project.

+Our overall research question is “How has the ecology of the Mount Desert Rock intertidal zone changed over time?”.
+Mount Desert Rock (MDR) is a 1.2-hectare island 40 km offshore in Maine, with a field station maintained by College of the Atlantic; the intertidal zone of MDR is rocky and high-energy.
+We used abundant species such as periwinkle snails to measure changes in the intertidal community, and we looked at changes in seaweed cover over time.
+We also used air and water temperature for the duration of the dataset, which may help explain trends in species abundance.

+Periwinkles are of particular interest for two reasons: 1.
+They are abundant, and therefore counts are more statistically robust than for uncommon species, and 2.
+There are striking differences between MDR and MDI in the populations of three species: Littorina littorea (common periwinkle), L. obtusata (smooth periwinkle), and L. saxatilis (rough periwinkle).
+On MDI, L. littorea is dominant and L. saxatilis is rare, but on MDR, L. littorea is rare, and L. saxatilis and L. obtusata (both native species) are abundant.
+These findings may be due to differences in dispersal methods, as suggested by a similar study on a remote island near Scotland (Johannesson, 1988).
+Littorina obtusata and L. saxatilis have direct development, so most of their young will stay on MDR.
+Littorina littorea, however, produces planktonic larvae, which means most young will be carried by ocean currents to other shores.
+There is evidently enough recruitment to maintain a small population, but not enough for L. littorea to dominate the way it does on MDI.
+The dataset we are using will allow us to examine changes in the abundances of these three periwinkle species over the past 5-7 years.

+We used intertidal data from the Northeastern Coastal Station Alliance (NeCSA), a collaboration among several field stations in the Gulf of Maine that developed a standardized protocol for surveying intertidal invertebrates and algae.
+We specifically be analyzed data collected on Mount Desert Rock.
+The survey consists of vertical and horizontal transects collected through quadrats in the intertidal zone.
+The survey is conducted in the same location every year, with the transect grid marked by metal pegs drilled into the rock.
+The 3 vertical transects measure algae cover by species in a line perpendicular to the water line.
+For the horizontal transects, there are three lines of ten 1-meter square quadrats, placed every 3 meters at high, medium, and low tide levels parallel to the water line.
+In each quadrat, macroscopic invertebrates are counted and algae canopy and subcanopy cover is recorded; only species on the standardized NeCSA list are recorded.

+For this project we only used the horizontal transects.
+This data was collected annually from 2017 to 2023.
+In the early years, the data was collected by high school students who were trained on the rock.
+The project was continued by Marina in 2022 and 2023.

 All of our graphs were made in the mdrgraphs document (/project/analysis/mdrgraphs.md).